 Diluted weighted average shares outstanding exclude the incremental effect of shares that would be issued upon the assumed exercise of stock options.
-For the year ended December 31, 2009 and 2008, approximately 196,804 and 3,247,380, respectively, of our stock options outstanding were excluded from the calculation of diluted earnings per share as their inclusion would have been anti-dilutive.
+For the year ended December 31, 2008, approximately 3,247,380 of our stock options outstanding were excluded from the calculation of diluted earnings per share as their inclusion would have been anti-dilutive.
 These options could be dilutive in the future.

-12. Preferred Stock and Equity Transactions
+11. Preferred Stock and Equity Transactions